BackdoorTech/Beast-ORM/README.md

 # Beast ORM

-An ORM wrapper for accessing indexedDB as a promise base api implementation.
+ORM for accessing indexedDB as a promise base api implementation.